pranjal779/Link-Dump-/Database-Related/Questions.md

 If the region 'US' appears in dataset, it should be included in the worldwide ranking.”

 [SQL and Python Interview Questions for Data Analysts](https://www.kdnuggets.com/2023/02/sql-python-interview-questions-data-analysts.html)
+Technical Concepts

+This problem requires you to know the following SQL concepts:

+Data Aggregation
+Subqueries
+CASE Statement
+Window Functions
+JOINs
+Filtering Data
+Grouping Data
+Sorting Data
+These are also concepts that you’ll use most often as a data analyst.